Christian Historical Union: 1879–1908: Predecessor parties

+1908–1918: electoral districts

-Between 1908 and 1913 the CHU supported a minority confessional cabinet of ARP and the Catholic General League.
+Between 1908 and 1913, the CHU supported a minority Coalition cabinet of ARP and the General League of Roman Catholic Electoral Associations.
 In the 1909 election the party won 10 seats, two more than the CHP and Frisian League had won in 1905.
 In the 1913 election the party stayed stable.
-Between 1913 and 1918 the country was governed by an extra parliamentary cabinet formed by liberals.
+Between 1913 and 1918 the country was governed by an extraparliamentary cabinet formed by liberals.
 Its main goal was to implement a constitutional reform combining both male universal suffrage and equal payment for religious schools.
 At the end of the cabinets term, two CHU ministers joined the cabinet, as they were relatively neutral politicians.